• Koinly – simplifies crypto tax reporting with lightning-fast calculations, seamless integrations, and global crypto tax services compliance.

-- TurboTax Software – a user-friendly online tax preparation service that offers a range of plans for individuals, families, and businesses, allowing them to easily file their federal and state taxes.
+• TurboTax Software – a user-friendly online tax preparation service that offers a range of plans for individuals, families, and businesses, allowing them to file their federal and state taxes easily.

-- H&R Block Software – a tax preparation software designed for individuals and small business owners to easily file their taxes.
+• H&R Block Software is a tax preparation software designed for individuals and small business owners to file taxes easily.

-- e-file Tax Service – an online tax preparation service that offers free federal and state tax filing for individuals who have a simple tax situation.
+• e-file Tax Service – an online tax preparation service offering free federal and state tax filing for individuals with a simple tax situation.

-- Intuit QuickBooks – a cloud-based accounting software that offers small businesses a comprehensive solution to manage their finances and prepare their taxes.
+• Intuit QuickBooks is a cloud-based accounting software offering small businesses a comprehensive solution for managing their finances and tax preparation.

-Filing taxes has always been a complex task, and recent tax reforms have only made it more confusing.
+Filing taxes has always been complex, and recent tax reforms have only made it more confusing.
 Whether you’re a seasoned tax filer or filing for the first time, this tedious job can be overwhelming.
-The numbers can get mixed up, the paperwork is extensive, and you’re never quite sure if you’ve done everything correctly.
+The numbers can get mixed up, the paperwork is extensive, and you’re never sure you’ve done everything correctly.

-This is why many people choose to hire tax services, as professionals can help ensure all of your finances are in order.
-But whether you do it yourself or pay for tax services, it’s important to understand the basics of filing taxes.
+This is why many people hire tax services, as professionals can help ensure your finances are in order.
+But whether you do it yourself or pay for tax services, it’s essential to understand the basics of filing taxes.
 In this article, we’ll explain why filing taxes is crucial, what information you’ll need to gather, which tax form can be most challenging, and whether to file taxes yourself or hire a professional.

 RELATED: H&R Block vs TurboTax